spork-it/spork-lang/README.md

 *  **Language:**
     -  Additional persistent data structures (deque anyone?)
-    -  Error reporting improvments in codegen and macro expansion
+    -  Error reporting improvements in codegen and macro expansion
     -  Expand the Spork standard library with more utilities and data structures
     -  Testing needs a major overhaul (right now it's asserts in spork files)
 *  **Tooling:**
     -  Expand `spork` CLI with testing, linting, and formatting commands
     -  Improve build process and packaging options
-    -  Setup integrations with the Python packaging ecosystem and static analysis tools
+    -  Set up integrations with the Python packaging ecosystem and static analysis tools
     -  REPL/nREPL improvements (multi-line editing, auto completion, history search)
 *  **Editor Support:**
     -  Complete and polish Emacs and Neovim modes
     -  Add VSCode support via LSP and textmate grammar extension
     -  Tree Sitter grammar for advanced syntax features
-*  **Presense:**
+*  **Presence:**
     -  Tutorials and guides
     -  Example projects and libraries
-    -  Website with documenation and resources
+    -  Website with documentation and resources

 ## Documentation

-Checkout the [docs](docs) folder for more detailed documentation on language features, the standard library, and benchmarks of the persistent data structures.
+Check out the [docs](docs) folder for more detailed documentation on language features, the standard library, and benchmarks of the persistent data structures.

 ## License